securefederatedai/openfl/README.md

 - Ubuntu Linux 18.04+
 - Python 3.7+ (recommended to use with [Virtualenv](https://virtualenv.pypa.io/en/latest/)).

-OpenFL supports training with TensorFlow 2+ or PyTorch 1.3+ which should be installed separately.
-User can extend the list of supported Deep Learning frameworks if needed.
+OpenFL supports training with TensorFlow 2+ or PyTorch 2+ which should be installed separately.
+Users can extend the list of supported Machine Learning frameworks if needed.

 ## Project Overview
 ### What is Federated Learning